mkidson/mkidson_obsidian_vault/MSc/To-Do files/n-gamma counter for Francois.md

 - [ ] Also display count rate for n and gamma on the screen if possible
 - [ ] Need a component hit list for this
 	- [ ] PSU
-		- [ ] Clint's board works great
+		- [ ] We're using the temperature compensating circuit
-		- [ ] Need to produce at least 2 more
+		- [ ] Clint needs to make them
+		- [ ] Then we need to adjust (as a first attempt we'll use the data from the docs)
+			- [ ] 21.5 mV/C
 	- [ ] SiPM board
 		- [ ] Clint's board also works great, just need to check if it works for the larger sphere (25 mm)
 		- [ ] If it works, at least 2 needed pls